-Top tip: if you don’t have the time to post on social media, you can always outsource or hire people to help you (learn about outsourcing your social media to us).
+Top tip: if you don’t have the time to post on social media, you can always outsource or hire people to help you (learn about outsourcing your social media here).

 What budget do you have to spend on social media?

-If you have marketing budget available to spend on social media, you can use paid advertising to help you generate leads.
-Paid advertising, when used correctly, can be incredibly effective to help you find and reach out to your ideal customers on social media.
+If you have a marketing budget available to invest in social media, you can use paid advertising to help you generate leads.
+Paid advertising, when used correctly, can be incredibly effective in helping you find and reach out to your ideal customers.

-Facebook & Instagram (who are part of the same company) are the leaders when it comes to paid advertising on social media, for two main reasons.
+Facebook and Instagram (who are owned by the same company) are leaders when it comes to paid advertising on social media.

-- They have the most amount of people using their platforms
+- They have the highest number of users on their platforms

-- Their algorithm and targeting options are incredibly smarter than anything else out there
+- Their algorithm and targeting options are much smarter than on other platforms

-- It’s easy to get started and they support all kinds of advertising campaigns
+- It’s easy to get started, with support for all kinds of advertising campaigns

-If you have money to spend, Facebook and Instagram, is a great place to generate leads, reach a huge amount of people and scale up your marketing campaign.
+If you have money to invest then Facebook and Instagram are a great place to generate leads, reach a huge number of people and scale up your marketing campaign.

-It’s worth noting, however, that if you don’t have any budget on Facebook, then posting on that social media channel won’t get you very far.
+It’s also worth noting that if you don’t have a budget for Facebook, then posting on that particular channel won’t get you very far.

-The Facebook newsfeed has so many people and companies competing for “space” that unless you pay money to Facebook (or something you post goes viral) it’s going to be very difficult to generate a lot of reach.
+The Facebook newsfeed has so many people and companies competing for “space” that unless you pay money to Facebook (or something you post goes viral) it’s going to be very difficult to generate a lot of organic reach.

 What is the best social media channel for a business on a small budget?

-If you have no, or very little, advertising budget on social media than you will need to grow your online social media presence by spending your time finding, following and engaging with your potential customers.
+If you have no, or very little, advertising budget for social media, then you will need to grow your online presence organically, by spending time finding, following and engaging with your potential customers.

-The good news is that this method, even though it doesn’t have as much scalability has Facebook ads, still produces excellent results.
+The good news is that this method, even though it doesn’t have the scalability of Facebook ads, still produces excellent results.

-The best social media channels to find, follow, engage and build a strong presence on, with a minimal budget, are going to be Twitter, Instagram and LinkedIn.
+The best social media channels to find, follow, engage and build a strong presence on, with a minimal budget, are Twitter, Instagram and LinkedIn.